What Do We Want Children to Learn About Africa?

 - Coffee, a plant native to Africa, grows best in moderate sun and rain.

-- Kenyan Wangari Matthai was awarded the Nobel Peace prize for her environmental work in 2004.
+- Kenyan Wangari Maathai was awarded the Nobel Peace Prize for her environmental work in 2004.

 - African is the only continent with land in all four hemispheres and it is as long as it is wide.